wolftype/versor/README.md

 * You'll need C++11 support on your compiler (See makefile notes below).
 For C++11 you'll want clang 3.2 (mac) or above or gcc 4.7 or above (linux).
 * Alternatively an earlier version of Versor is available at [github.com/wolftype/versor_1.0.git](https://github.com/wolftype/versor_1.0.git)
 This older version runs just as fast, but is strictly 3D CGA (i.e. R4,1 metric) since I generated headers ahead of time.
-* It helps to separate the graphics portion out to debug compilation issues.
-To do so, try making a non-graphics based example, such as examples/xEGA.cpp, and pass in GFX=0

-		make examples/xEGA.cpp GFX=0

-For clang on a mac with snow leopard I recommend you download llvm and build clang from scratch.
-You can also try

-	brew tap home-brew/versions
-	brew install --HEAD llvm34 --rtti, --disable-assertions, --with-libcxx, --with-clang

-though some folk have had issues with the brew method.

-####MAKEFILE FLAGS

-1. CLANG=path/to/clang++/ (default usr/local/bin/clang++)
-    The makefile assumes clang is at usr/local/bin/clang++ -- if you want to change that set this flag

-2. GCC=1  (default 0)
-    If you want to build with GCC instead set GCC=1.

-3. GFX=0 (default 1)
-    if you want to build without graphics support you can set GFX=0

-You can also cross-compile for the raspberry pi.

 INTRODUCTION
 ---